 Let’s pretend, for a moment, that Sam WAS fully responsible for pulling a gun on Dean.
 We still have Dean basically deflecting Sam’s complaints by say, “Well, you did X”.
 It would be like if Sam in Metamorphosis said, “You lied about Dad’s last words, so quit being a bitch.”
 It sounds horrible, doesn't it?
 It's almost as if S7 Sam's mental illness makes him *less* worthy of respect in Dean's eyes, in the eyes of some parts of fandom, and in Sam's own eyes.

-In fact, Dean is shaming Sam for something that wasn’t Sam fault.
+And in fact, Dean is shaming Sam for something that was not Sam fault.
 Let’s look at that quote again: “You almost got us both killed, so you can be pissed all you want, but quit being a bitch.”
 A few sentences earlier, he sounded like he was expressing concern for Sam.
 Frustrated concern, but concern nonetheless.
 But this sentence is clear: “You almost got us both killed”.
 That’s an accusation.
 It’s a nasty argument, responding to someone else’s objection to your behavior by shaming them for theirs.
 Oh, yeah - shaming them for something that wasn't even their fault.
 Why did Sam pull a gun at Dean?
 Because he was hallucinating Lucifer.
 Why was he hallucinating Lucifer?
 Because he was stuck in a box being tortured by the devil for a length of time too ridiculous to mention here.
 And why was he stuck in that box?
 Because he jumped in there to save the world.

-Dean tells Sam to “be pissed”, but he spent the entire argument explaining why Sam was entirely wrong to be pissed at all.
+Dean tells Sam to “be pissed”, but he spends the entire argument explaining why Sam was entirely wrong to be pissed at all.
 Dean gets angry at Sam originally for being all “just the facts”, but that was exactly what they agreed to.
 The only thing Sam is doing that Dean could object to is being pissed - because it's on his own terms, and not Dean's.

 Back to that conversation in PPMM.